mehdigolzadeh/BoDeGiC/README.md

 > Example: $ bodegit ./path/to/repo1 --verbose

 _The default value is false, if you don't pass this parameter the output will only be the accounts and their type_

+`--only-predicted` **Only list accounts that the prediction is available**
+> Example: $ bodegit ./path/to/repo1 --only-predicted

+_The default value is true, if this parameter is not passed, the output would include all accounts resulting in "unknown" for accounts that were unable to make a prediction_

 `--min-commits MIN_COMMITS` 		**Minimum number of commit messages that are required to analyze an account**
 > Example: $ bodegit ./path/to/repo1 --min-commits 20